It is the beginning of the semester, and one of my students has handed me “The Letter.” What is this?

-ARC will be happy to assist with proctoring exams, within certain constraints.
-We have limited staff, office hours and space available.
-We cannot guarantee that our offices will be quiet during testing, as we share the space with other departments.
+ARC is happy to assist with proctoring exams, with the understanding that we have limited staff, office hours and space available.
 Please keep the following in mind for tests that you would like us to proctor:

-- Exam times must be circumscribed.
+- Exam times must be finite.
 If an instructor wishes to give a student an “untimed” test, we cannot proctor it, as that is impossible to schedule.

-- We may have to shift the exam to a day or time other than when it is administered to the remainder of the class, especially during busy times, such as midterms and finals, as a result of ARC proctoring hours, your student’s availability or other factors.
+- Exams may need to be scheduled for another day or time other than when it is administered to the remainder of the class, especially during busy times, such as midterms and finals, as a result of ARC proctoring hours, your student’s availability or other factors.
 Please meet with your student and negotiate the date and time (keeping in mind the ARC proctoring schedule).

 - ARC can only provide proctoring for reasons directly related to the student’s disability.
 If the student wants to move an exam to go on vacation, an interview, family reunion, social event, etc., ARC will not be able to proctor that exam.

 - Final exams are a very busy time for us, due to the large number of students taking exams on limited days and the length of the exams themselves.
 We need additional lead time to locate and reserve appropriate space to administer finals.
-Please let us know by the deadline indicated on the student’s accommodation memo (usually a month before the first day of finals — see arc.tcnj.edu/proctoring for specifics) if you would like us to proctor a final exam for any of your students.
+Please let us know by the deadline (usually a month before the first day of finals — see arc.tcnj.edu/proctoring for specifics) if you would like us to proctor a final exam for any of your students.

 I have a student in my class who I believe would benefit from support services; however, they are not enrolled in your office.
 What is the best manner to refer this student?